reinali07/Reina/Flask/finquanti prototype/README.txt

-website is fully functional offline atm
+website is functional offline atm

 in order to run:
 1. extract files